Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     # SQLAlchemy database URL
     sqlalchemy.url = sqlite:///%(here)s/quickwiki.db

-You can now run the ``paster setup-app`` command to setup your tables in the same way an end user would, remembering to drop and recreate the database if the version tested earlier has already created the tables:
+You can now run the :command:`paster setup-app` command to setup your tables in the same way an end user would, remembering to drop and recreate the database if the version tested earlier has already created the tables:

 .. code-block :: bash